 Water and Dry Ice Hash Dabs

-Dry Ice and water extracted cannabis sound crazy, but it’s quite real and produces a high-quality hash product that also has no dangerous solvents.
+Dry Ice and water extracted cannabis sounds crazy, but it’s quite real and produces a high quality hash product that also has no dangerous solvents.
 This hash creation method has been around for a long time, but a new wrinkle is turning into a waxy product that you can dab.

 The way this extraction works is to cool the cannabis down and cause the trichomes to become more brittle, making them easier to separate from the rest of the plant matter.
 Once this is separated, you can turn it into wax by sifter through a much finer screen.
 When you filter properly, your yields will be lower but when lightly pressed, the hash will react like full melt wax that you can dab.

 The water process can take longer, due to a long dry time from soaking the cannabis, this produces some of the cleanest concentrate out there.
 There is no danger of toxic or flammable solvent, there is simply water.
 A drawback to this process can also hurt some water soluble compounds within the cannabis and alter the end product.

 Due to the long drying time of water and solubility issues, many of the extractors using this method have opted for dry ice.
 Dry ice is solid CO2 and brings the temperature of the cannabis much lower than frozen water ever could.
 This makes the separation of the trichomes and cannabis extremely easy and results in a better product.